Large-scale streaks in a turbulent bluff body wake: Flow structures

 To investigate the presence of the lift-up mechanism in the wake, we plot conditional averages of streamwise vorticity fluctuations ($\omega_x$) at three representative locations in the flow -- the planes, $x/D = 10, 40$ and $80$ in figure \ref{fig:conditional_avg_omegax}.
 The top row shows a conditional average, $ \langle \omega^{c1}_x \rangle$, designed to extract the structure of the streamwise vorticity on a constant-$x$ plane during times of large streamwise velocity fluctuations.
 Specifically, the condition is that

 at a specified point P on that plane, and $ \langle \omega^{c1}_x \rangle$ is the temporal average of all $\omega_x (t)$ that satisfies this condition.
 The conditional point P (shown as green dots in figure \ref{fig:conditional_avg_omegax}) is chosen to lie at $\theta = 0$ and radial locations of $r/D = 0.8$ and $2$ for $x/D = 10$ and $x/D=40,80$, respectively.
+The selection of different radial locations at $x/D = 10$ and $x/D=40,80$ is based on the approximate values of mean wake half-widths at the respective $x/D$ locations \citep{chongsiripinyo_decay_2020}.
 Owing to rotational invariance of statistics for an axisymmetric wake, the condition is applied to a new point $\rm{P}_1$ at the same $r/D$ but a different value of $\theta$ and the new $ \langle \omega^{c1}_x \rangle$ field, after a rotation to bring $\rm{P}_1$ to P, is included in the conditional average.
 Since $N_\theta = 256$ points is used for discretization, the ensemble used for the conditional average is significantly expanded by exploiting rotational invariance of statistics.
 The bottom row of figure \ref{fig:conditional_avg_omegax} shows $ \langle \omega^{c2}_x \rangle$ computed using a different condition at point P,

 This condition is designed to identify the structure of streamwise vorticity at times of significant Reynolds shear stress at point P. The results exhibit moderate sensitivity to $c \in (0, 1]$ as reported in appendix \ref{sec:appB}.
 Hence, $c$ is set to $0.5$ as a compromise between identification of intense events and retention of sufficient snapshots for conditional averaging. $(u'_x)^{\mathrm{rms}}$ and $(-u'_x u'_r)^{\mathrm{rms}}$ are the r.m.s. values of the streamwise velocity fluctuations and the r.m.s. values of the streamwise-radial fluctuations correlation at the conditioning points, respectively.